It is an exciting experience to buy or lease new copier equipment for your office.

 Table of Contents

-A copper maintenance agreement or printer service contract can be compared to health insurance for your copier.
+A copier service contract is like a health insurance for your copier.

 Just like medical insurance helps you budget your health-related expenses more efficiently, a printer service agreement protects a machine from the unnecessary costs incurred by expensive repairs.